AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ## The Finality of the Anti-Void

 In the last moments came the Anti-Void.
 Nobody expected it.....

+the r/place Risk of Rain wants to give a MASSIVE thank you to the r/place Factorio community for helping us out tremendously as our allies!
+We really couldn't have done it without you!
+-Jaco (Server owner of Official Risk of Rain r/place discord server link provided below)

 The Factorio community performed valiantly during the r/place insident.
 There were many foes around that threatened our well-established area.
 Trolls, rainbows, hordes of amungus, and even a deady void.
 But the community stood strong, and importantly built strong alliances with our neighbours by incorporating them into our master blueprint.
 This allowed us to withstand the test of time, and thus have our monument carved into the halls of time, never to be forgotten.
 Or at least, until the next r/place or amungos inevitably take over.